Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 If the driver has an [`"allocate_key"` entry point](#key-management-in-a-secure-element-with-storage), the core calls the `"allocate_key"` entry point with the same attributes on the same key buffer before calling the key creation entry point.

 TODO: derivation, copy

-#### Key validation and size on import

-The `"import_key"` entry point must validate the key so that if a key is imported successfully, permitted operations on the key will succeed if the input data is valid and enough resources are available.
-For key types that are defined in the PSA Cryptography specification, opaque drivers must guarantee the properties that transparent drivers guarantee if [`"import_key"`](#key-validation-with-transparent-drivers) succeeds.

-Rationale: The key must be validated on import to provide in-time feedback when attempting to inject a bad key.
-The minimum requirement for validation sets a minimum security baseline (especially for operations such as key agreement where accepting an invalid key could result in leaking secret material).

-The `"import_key"` entry point may need to determine the key size.
-The PSA Cryptography API exposes the key size as part of the key attributes.
-When importing a key, the key size recorded in the key attributes may be `0`, which indicates that the size must be calculated from the data.
-In this case, the core will call the `"import_key"` entry point with an `attributes` structure such that `psa_get_key_bits(attributes)` returns 0, and the `"import_key"` entry point must return the actual key size in the `bits` output parameter.
-The semantics of `bits` is as follows:

-* The core sets `*bits` to `psa_get_key_bits(attributes)` before calling the `"import_key"` entry point.
-* If `*bits == 0`, the driver must determine the key size from the data, and return `PSA_ERROR_INVALID_ARGUMENT` if this is not possible.
-* If `*bits != 0`, the driver must check the value of `*bits*` against the data and return an error if it does not match.

 #### Key export entry points in opaque drivers